nikolasbasler/BPhage/README.md

 ---
 ### Lifestyle predictions
-`05.lifestyle.R`
+`05.lifestyle_bacphlip.R`

-Replidec's lifestyle predictions are summed up in this script.
+Bacphlip's lifestyle predictions are summed up in this script.
 The `classification` table is updated accordingly.

 ---
 ### Host predictions